Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Conclusion

 \section{Conclusion}

-In this work, we propose \methodname, a novel dynamic scene representation that combines 3D Gaussians with neural ODEs to model the continuous, non-rigid evolution of plant growth from multi-view time-lapse images.
-By learning a continuous 3D Gaussian flow field, \methodname captures the underlying growth vector field, enabling temporally coherent and biologically plausible reconstruction of plant geometry.
+In this work, we propose \methodname, the first continuous dynamic 3D representation for plant growth, combining 3D Gaussians with neural ODEs to model the non-rigid evolution of plant growth from multi-view time-lapse images.
+By learning a continuous 3D Gaussian flow field, \methodname captures the underlying growth vector field, enabling temporally coherent reconstruction of plant geometry.
 To address the challenge of continuously emerging structures, we introduce a reverse-growth formulation, training the model to shrink 3D Gaussians over time and later reversing this flow to recover realistic growth trajectories.
+We validate our method on both synthetic scenes and a real-world captured dataset of three plant species --- \textit{blooming flower}, \textit{corn}, and \textit{paperwhite} --- recorded with a calibrated single-camera turntable system, demonstrating superior geometric accuracy and photometric quality compared to existing baselines.

-\methodname is designed under the assumption of monotonic growth, meaning that plant structures do not disappear or die back over time.
-While this excludes phenomena such as leaf senescence or pruning, it is practical for many species exhibiting predominantly additive growth.
-Future work could relax the monotonic growth assumption, enabling the model to handle disappearing or decaying plant structures, such as leaf senescence or pruning.
-It could also incorporate biologically motivated priors to more accurately capture natural growth patterns and structure decay.
-Additionally, the framework could be extended to other dynamic objects whose geometry emerges or evolves over time, e.g., growing crystals, developing embryos, or erupting geological formations, demonstrating the generality of \methodname beyond plant growth.
+\methodname is designed under the assumption of monotonic growth, which is directly relevant to many plant phenotyping and agricultural applications, and is practical for species exhibiting predominantly additive growth.
+We view this as a natural starting point for this problem, and encourage future work to relax this assumption to handle non-monotonic phenomena such as leaf senescence and pruning.
+Other promising directions include incorporating biologically motivated priors and extending the framework to other dynamic objects whose geometry emerges over time, e.g., growing crystals, developing embryos, or erupting geological formations.

 \paragraph{Acknowledgements.} DBL acknowledges support of NSERC under the RGPIN program.
-DBL also acknowledges support from the Canada Foundation for Innovation and the Ontario Research Fund. {
+DBL also acknowledges support from the Canada Foundation for Innovation and the Ontario Research Fund.